The Best Diaper Bag 2021

 New to diaper bag shopping?
 Read our 7 Things No One Tells You About Buying a Diaper Bag for advice and tips.

 Best Tote Diaper Bag.
 Okay, you need more than a basic bag—but you don’t want to spend the equivalent of a used car price on a diaper bag?
-Our readers love the Skip Hop line of bags (skiphop.com).
-Skip Hop offers nine different designs, but our favorite is the Skip Hop Duo ($40-$70).
+Our readers love the Skip Hop line of bags.
+The brand offers a dozen different designs, but our favorite is the Skip Hop Duo (

 Some parents say the bag holds less than they expected and the magnetic closures don’t work as well if you stuff the bag really full.
 Those complaints aside, Skip Hop is a great option if you are looking for a full-size diaper bag with a bit more style.
-The Duo also comes in one other versions with fancier fabrics (and only nine pockets): the Special Edition.
+The Duo also comes in one other version (Special Edition) with fancier fabrics and only nine pockets.

-Best Breast Pump Bag: Ju-Ju-Be If you only received the basic pump motor and collection set from your insurance company, Ju-Ju-Be makes two aftermarket breast pump bags to store and carry your pump: the Be Supplied ($125, pictured above) and the Be Pumped ($200 pictured below).
+Best Breast Pump Bag: Ju-Ju-Be If you only received the basic pump motor and collection set from your insurance company, Ju-Ju-Be makes an aftermarket breast pump bags to store and carry your pump: the Be Supplied (pictured above.

-Both options have a dedicated giant pocket insulated for sound so you can keep it in the bag and muffle the sound of some of the louder pumps out there.
-The Be Supplied is the basic model with four pockets and a detachable messenger strap.
+This bag has a dedicated giant pocket insulated for sound so you can keep it in the bag and muffle the sound of some of the louder pumps out there.
+The Be Supplied is a basic model with four pockets and a detachable messenger strap.
 It’s also treated with teflon and has luggage feet to protect surfaces.

 We love Ju-Ju-Be’s light colored linings and special fabric treatments to inhibit bacteria, mold and mildew.
 The bags come in just a couple fabrics for each style, and they aren’t the cheapest options on the market, but they have great features nonetheless.
 We highly recommend them.